top of page

 • 847: 36-bay 4U chassis

 The 846 24-bay is the unicorn of the SuperMicro servers.
 They sell quickly when the decommissioners get them in stock.
 It's a 4U server, so it's tall and holds 24 drives.
-The 36-bay server has 12-drives in the back, so the motherboard space is shallow.
+The 36-bay server has 24-drives in front and 12-drives in the back, so the motherboard space is shallower because the hard drives will be under it.
+The drives run a little hotter in the back - we've found.

 I run both an 836 as my primary server and 846 as the backup for my data and offsite for a secondary storage via VPN network.
 So why the 836 and 846.